jappeace/jappeaceApplication/content/elmgl.md

 ![Something in gl](/images/2018/gl-something.jpg)

-Surprisngly this is counted as progress.
-Not having a blank screen is good in gl.
+Surprisingly this is counted as progress.
+Not having a blank screen is good.
-Obviousy, the next thing to do was fixing the colors.
+Obviously, the next thing to do was fixing the colors.
 This happened by porting the [hue code](https://github.com/jappeace/elmgl-fire/commit/dbe4c308dcc24f0af8ea6b8f85991c1d83354002), there was no elm implementation for this particular kind of Hue representation.
 Adding a [black background](https://github.com/jappeace/elmgl-fire/commit/dbe4c308dcc24f0af8ea6b8f85991c1d83354002#diff-3e16369f543b857a1fea048cf77b7315R120)
 (because a white background and the hue produces light blue, but a black background and light blue mixes into an orange).
-Finally transparancy needed to be unbroken, transparancy.
+Finally transparency needed to be unbroken, transparency.
-Transparancy was quite interesting because my initial fix involved changing the shader.
+Transparency was quite interesting because my initial fix involved changing the shader.
 However the the [right option](https://github.com/jappeace/elmgl-fire/commit/dbe4c308dcc24f0af8ea6b8f85991c1d83354002#diff-3e16369f543b857a1fea048cf77b7315R136) was eventually found